Edinburgh after dark – nightlife, food and culture

 - The Witchery is impossibly glamorous.
 Set in an historic 16th-century building, this is decadent dining.
-Think oak-paneled walls, artistic ceilings, twinkling candelabra, and a setting at the gate of Edinburgh Castle.
+Think oak-panelled walls, artistic ceilings, twinkling candelabra, and a setting at the gate of Edinburgh Castle.
 Food-wise, local produce is the star of the show, from steak tartare made with Aberdeen Angus beef to roasted pigeon from the Borders.
 Find The Witchery at Castlehill on the Royal Mile

 - The Scran & Scallie is a super-cosy bolt-hole serving rustic food with flair from Michelin-starred chefs.
 Sit by the wood-burning stove surrounded by bare brick walls and contemporary folky touches.
 Foodies will love dishes like roasted hake with braised chicory and pancetta and confit or pork belly with cocoa beans and basil.
 The less brave can find gastro-pub classics with a twist.
 Find the Scran & Scallie in Stockbridge

 - La Favorita serves pizza good enough to make a grown man cry.
 Locals rave about the efforts of the Crolla family at La Fav.
 Dough is made by hand and left to mature for 48 hours before being rolled, topped with lush ingredients and baked in a traditional wood-fired oven.
 The toppings are traditional Italian – think chicken with rosemary-infused potatoes and Italian sausage with stem broccoli.
 Find La Favorita on Leith Walk

 A bit of culture…